Eduardo-95-DS/Insiders-clustering/README.md

 - What are the conditions for a person to be eligible for Insiders?

+Customers which get inside the confidence interval values of the current Insiders group for the features: gross revenue (between $7828 and $12732) and/or items (4547-7272) and/or products (305-429), are very likely to be eligible for the Insiders group.

 - What are the conditions for a person to be removed from Insiders?
+Current Insiders which are below the bottom range of the confidence interval of the above mentioned features are in risk of being realocated to another cluster in the next algorithm retraining during the production stage.

 - What is the guarantee that the Insiders program is better than the rest of the base?
+The Insiders program was created focusing on the gross revenue feature (which as the target variable of the random forest model), therefore customers in this group are the most lucrative for the company.

 - What actions can the marketing team take to increase revenue?